Andrew-Chen-Wang/RichEditorView/README.md

 ---

+### Extra Notes

+- Up to iOS 13.3 (current), there is still no fix to `[Process] kill() returned unexpected error 1`.
+Well, there technically is, but Apple won't release it.
+Check out the SO conversation here: https://stackoverflow.com/questions/58321114/why-i-get-the-console-warning-process-kill-returned-unexpected-error-1-when

+---

 ### Credits and License

 License is under BSD-3 Clause

 cjwirth - Original iOS-RichEditorView Creator

 C. Bess - WKWebView Support

 YoomamaFTW - Repository Maintainer